DotunLonge/Sela-Challenge/README.md

  # For The Local Server
 - cd server
 - run "yarn install"
-- then run "nodemon server.js" when yarn install is completed.
+- then run yarn start when yarn install is completed.

 # For The Web Client